sannae/the-notebook/docs/cloud/docker.md

 ## Developing

-An example of Dockerfile for a Python application (references [:material-docker: here](https://docs.docker.com/language/python/build-images/)):
+An example of Dockerfile for a Python application (references [:material-docker: here](https://docs.docker.com/language/python/build-images/)) with multiple 'stanzas'.

+Here you can find some [:material-docker: best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) for writing Dockerfile.

 ```dockerfile
 # syntax=docker/dockerfile:1